cntools/rawdraw/README.md

 ## Warnings

-OSX Support has been moved to attic.
+* OSX Support has been moved to attic.
+* No support for openGL 1.0.
+If your hardware doesn't support openGL 2.0 or newer, disable openGL support.
+(If you are on desktop, it probably does, you just need to install updated drivers.)